 The Rocks/Circular Quay

-Right downtown and at the center of all the action, The Rocks and Circular Quay are two small side-by-side neighbourhoods with tons of charm.
+Right downtown and at the centre of all the action, The Rocks and Circular Quay are two small side-by-side neighbourhoods with tons of charm.
 They’re located by the famous Sydney Harbour Bridge, a must-visit tourist attraction.
 They’re also steps away from the Royal Botanic Gardens, Mrs. Macquarie’s Chair, and (of course) the Sydney Opera House.

-Best Hotels in the Rocks/Circular Quay
+Best Hotels In The Rocks/Circular Quay

 Luxury: Sir Stamford Hotel

-Sir Stamford is a stunning 5-star hotel right on Sydney Harbour.
+There is no shortage of luxury hotels in this area, and Sir Stamford is a stunning 5-star hotel right on Sydney Harbour.
 With an antique design, the hotel is cozy and welcoming.
 It has a rooftop swimming pool with harbour views and is also a TripAdvisor GreenLeader on the gold level.

 Mid-Range: Russell Boutique Hotel